cloudnativenow/heracles-docs/docs/hla-workshop-user-guide.md

    done
    ```

-# Trigger Database Chaos and Remediation
+# APPENDIX B - Database Chaos and Remediation

-Following is an example scenario to trigger database chaos for the HLA Workshop which will ultimately be detected as an anomaly in ServiceNow.
+Following is an example scenario to trigger database chaos using a `privileged account` which will ultimately be detected as an anomaly in ServiceNow.

+## Prerequisites

+* Service Account & SSH Private Key

+## Trigger Database Chaos and Remediation

 1. SSH To MySQL Server